AlexFlipnote/Modesta/_pages/docs/scroll_ins.md

 permalink: /scroll_ins

 title: Scroll-ins
-description: The types of scroll-ins in ModestaCSS
+description: The types of scroll-ins in Modesta, make your website presentable
 ---
 Scroll-ins are elements that fade into view once you scroll into them.
 These scroll-ins can have varying types of fade-in animations.
 In order to remove the orderly fade-in effect, you can add the `no-delay` class name.